-Below we will be disclosing the surprising truth behind one of the greatest feuds in wrestling history.
+Here is the surprising truth behind one of wrestling’s greatest rivalries.

 In the 1980s and ’90s, Vince McMahon’s on-air role in World Wrestling Federation was a play-by-play color commentator alongside Bobby Heenan, Bruno Sammartino, and Jesse Ventura.
 There was no indication given to the fans that he was CEO of the company.
 He portrayed a likable babyface character well-known for his over-the-top eccentric announcing and catchphrases such as, "What a maneuver!"